 The purpose of this course is to provide teachers with a working knowledge of how to install and teach the first course in a two course sequence on IT Essentials as part of the Cisco Academy On-line Curriculum.
 The first course of the curriculum focuses on fundamental concepts of computer hardware and software.
 Emphasis is placed on developing a working knowledge of the hardware components of a computer and their functionality.
 In the class the teachers taking the class will learn how to teach the topics listed in the attached course outline to their students.
 Some laboratory activities include trouble shooting, computer hardware and software and peripherals including various types of disk drives, video cards, and printers.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 CSC 515.
 IT Essentials II For Teachers.
-3 hours.
+3 Hours.

 The purpose of this course is to provide teachers with a working knowledge of how to install and teach the second course in a two course sequence on IT Essentials as part of the Cisco Networking Academy On-line Curriculum.
 The first course of the curriculum focuses on fundamental concepts of computer hardware and software.
 This second course focuses on network operating systems.
 Emphasis is placed on developing a working knowledge of the network operating systems and network security.
 In the class the teachers taking the class will learn how to teach the topics listed in the attached course outline to their students.
 Some laboratory activities include installing Microsoft based operating systems including Windows 2000 and XP and the free Unix based network operating system Linux.
 Other laboratory activities include trouble shooting network and security related problems.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 CSC 521.
 IT Security and Data Assurance I for Teachers.
-3 hours.
+3 Hours.

 Provides a comprehensive view of policy and practices used to identify the resources at risk to malicious attacks or natural disasters and the results.
 Surveys viruses and effective anti-virus prevention policies.
 Will include use and demonstration of several instruments used to assess vulnerability including penetration analysis, scanners, and probes.
 Will also use case studies to identify when an institution should look to outside consultants for assessment and vulnerability testing.
-Restricted to Online Graduate Certificate In Information Assurance.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.
+Course Information: Restricted to Online Graduate Certificate In Information Assurance.

 CSC 522.
 IT Security and Data Assurance II Access Control Systems and Methodology for Teachers.
-3 hours.
+3 Hours.

 Provides a comprehensive examination of a multi-vendor approach to access control and management of an enterprise network.
 Examines directory services, file security, single logon solutions and database security.
 Examines a holistic approach to data protection and privacy.
 Introduces the deployment of access management protocols including TACACS+, Radius, and Kerberos.
 Other topics examined include auditing, and device monitoring using SNMP and RMON.
-Restricted to Online Graduate Certificate In Information Assurance.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.
+Course Information: Restricted to Online Graduate Certificate In Information Assurance.

 CSC 523.
 Computer Forensics for Teachers.
-3 hours.
+3 Hours.

 Deals with the preservation, identification, extraction, documentation and interpretation of computer data.
 Topics covered include evidence handling, chain of custody, collection, preservation, identification and recovery of computer data.
-Restricted to Online Graduate Certificate In Information Assurance.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: Restricted to Online Graduate Certificate In Information Assurance.

 CSC 524.
 Information Assurance System Design and Analysis for Teachers.
-3 hours.
+3 Hours.

 The capstone design course for the Graduate Certificate in Information Assurance.
 Emphasizes a group approach to information assurance system design and data collection.
 Cohort groups will be required to develop a comprehensive plan for protecting systems against intrusion and for collecting evidence from systems that have been intruded upon.
 The plan will include operational policies and procedures.
 Students are also required to implement the plan using tools including TACACS+, Radius, Kerberos, encryption software, and software tools used in evidence collection.
-Restricted to Online Graduate Certificate on Information Assurance.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: Restricted to Online Graduate Certificate on Information Assurance.